TomCat-415/nissili_data_demo/README.md

 - 📤 Real-time alerts via email or Slack when restock is needed
 - 🔐 Role-based access (admin vs viewer)
 - 📊 Monthly forecasting with linear regression
-- 📱 Mobile-first redesign for field sales teams
+- 📱 Mobile-first redesign designed for field sales teams

-_I'd love to eventually connect this dashboard to a real backend (like Supabase or Firebase)._
+I'd love to eventually connect this dashboard to a real backend (like Supabase or Firebase).

 ---